 Unity was established in December 2000 as an International Advisory Consultancy.
+The company today runs under the leadership of Chairman Gaurav Srivastava and its President Mr. Gordon Conroy.

 With the conclusion of the war in Iraq in 2003, Unity established a consultancy business providing security and risk management insights to multinational corporations and governments, maintaining these clients in our portfolio until today.